 6. Never Say Never

-Doing so sets you up for failure.
+Never say never because doing so sets you up for failure.
 Rather than forbidding or banning certain foods, think about what you can have.
 Being on a fitness wagon doesn’t have to be all or nothing.
-If it’s ice cream you want for a snack, don’t deprive yourself and tell yourself you can never, ever eat ice cream again.
+So if it’s ice cream you want for a snack, don’t deprive yourself and tell yourself you can never, ever eat ice cream again.
 Because you’ll end up eating it and feel guilty and awful that you did.
 Instead, get a low-fat or low-calorie option like a fruit popsicle or soft-serve ice cream.

 7. Keep Track